BShraman/codebase-qna-search/README.md

 ## Overview
-Codebase QnA Search is a developer tool designed to simplify searching and retrieving answers from codebases.
-It leverages advanced technologies such as the LlamaIndex for efficient indexing, a Llama Graph for structured data representation, and a robust ingestion pipeline to process and embed code repositories.
-The application integrates a powerful query engine to enable precise and context-aware searches.
-Additionally, the Llama workflow orchestrates the interaction between these components, ensuring seamless functionality.
-By utilizing OpenAI and Hugging Face APIs, the tool provides embedding, inference, and chat capabilities, making it an indispensable resource for navigating and understanding large codebases.
+Codebase QnA Search is a tool for developers to easily search and find answers in codebases.
+It uses advanced technologies like the LlamaIndex Framework for indexing, the LangGraph Framework for organizing data, and a pipeline to process and embed code repositories.
+The tool includes a smart query engine for accurate and context-aware searches.
+By integrating OpenAI and Hugging Face APIs, it offers features like embeddings, inference, and chat, making it a valuable resource for understanding large codebases.

+## Scope
+The scope of Codebase QnA Search is to empower developers with an efficient tool for navigating and understanding large codebases.
+By leveraging advanced indexing and data organization frameworks, the tool simplifies the process of searching for specific code elements or gaining insights into the structure and functionality of a repository.
+It integrates state-of-the-art APIs for embeddings, inference, and conversational interactions, ensuring accurate and context-aware results.
+The tool is designed to enhance productivity, streamline codebase exploration, and support developers in maintaining and improving complex software systems.

 ## Setup Steps
 1. Clone the repository: